elegantchaos/ActionBuilderCore/README.md

 - whether to upload build logs
 - whether to post a notification to a slack channel
 - whether to ammend a header to the README
+- whether to test against every requested swift version, or just the earliest and latest

+These settings are read from an `.actionbuilder.json` file in the root of the package directory.
+If it is missing, some defaults are chosen.

+If they aren't explicitly set in the configuration file, the code attempts to pick sensible values by examining the `Package.swift` file.
+The tool version of the file is used to determine the version of Swift to test against.
+The platforms listed in the file are used to determine platforms to test against.